trollkarlen2/gmail-rule-processor/README.md

 -----

 1. Open [Google Apps Script](https://script.google.com/).
 2. Create an empty project.
+May may need to click the "Start Scripting" button.
 3. Give the project a name (e.g. GmailRuleProcessor)
 4. Replace the content of the created file Code.gs with the provided [Code.gs](https://github.com/trollkarlen2/gmail-rule-processor/blob/master/Code.gs) and save the changes.
 5. Create a new script file with the name 'Config' and replace its content with the provided [Config.gs](https://github.com/trollkarlen2/gmail-rule-processor/blob/master/Config.gs) and save the changes.
 6. Adjust the configuration to your needs.
 It is recommended to restrict the timeframe using 'newerThan' to prevent running into API quotas by Google.
 7. Test the script by manually executing the function GmailRuleProcessor.
+This is important since the script needs to be granted permissions to access your Google data and you will be prompted to authorize this the first time you run the script manually.
+You can review the execution logs, if things did not work as expected, by clicking View > Logs.
 8. Create a time based trigger which periodically executes 'GmailRuleProcessor' (e.g. once per day).